ABOUT THE EVENT

 Lap counting will be done manually by race staff.
 Please ensure your race bib is visible on the front of your torso (not your side, leg, back etc.) each time you pass the counting station, and Aid Stations 1 & 2, otherwise your laps won't be counted!

-Note for 24-Hour & 12-Hour runners: Aid stations 1 & 2 on the loop will be USATF certified, and in the last 30 minutes of the race runners passing these points will be recorded and receive credit for the extra distance, in case they do not complete a full final loop before the race ends.
+Note for 24-Hour & 12-Hour runners: Aid stations 1 & 2 on the loop are measured from the start line, and in the last 30 minutes of the race runners passing these points will be recorded and receive credit for the extra distance, in case they do not complete a full final loop before the race ends.

 FOOD, SNACKS, HYDRATION

 There will be one well-stocked main aid station in the race staging area, and two basic aid stations along the loop (near mile 1 and mile 2 points) with water only.

 All food and snacks are for registered runners only - helpers will need to bring their own.

 The main aid station will have the usual ultra fair: Chips, nuts, pretzels, cookies, gels, fresh fruit, etc., etc.

 There will be 3-4 light meals, all food will be vegetarian.